thautwarm/RSolve/README.md

 [![](https://img.shields.io/hackage/v/RSolve.svg)](https://hackage.haskell.org/package/RSolve)

-A general solver for type checkers of programming languages and real world puzzles with complex constraints.
+NOTE: NO LONGER for general logic programming, this package is now dedicated for the simple propositional logic.

 The README is going to get updated.

 ## Propositional Logic

-RSolve uses [Disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) to solve logic problems.
+RSolve uses [disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) to solve logic problems.

 This disjunctive normal form works naturally with the logic problems where the atom formulas can be generalized to an arbitrary equation in the problem domain by introducing a problem domain specific solver.
-A vivid example could be found at `RSolve.HM.Inference`, where I implemented an extended algo-W for [HM unification](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).
+A vivid example can be found at `RSolve.HM`, where
+I implemented an extended algo-W for [HM unification](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).